 Lighting at Hammarbybacken

 Lighting at Hammarbybacken will be on until 11 pm at certain times of the year, including after the winter season, at the initiative of the City of Stockholm in order to fulfil a promise to the public and increase safety in the area.
-The lighting requirement for the snow-free season is not as extensive as in the winter, when it gets dark earlier.
-However, we expect that lighting will be required on Hammarbybacken during parts of the snow-free season.
+The lighting requirement during the summer and autumn is not as extensive as in the winter, when it gets dark earlier.
+However, we expect that lighting will be required on Hammarbybacken during parts of the summer and autumn season.
 Planned lighting hours are spring/winter/autumn until 9 pm, while the summer is unlikely to require lighting.
 Lighting will illuminate the attractions and the ski area inwards as far as possible.